Skip to main content

 Configuration

 This page outlines all common configuration parameters of the firmware.
 Default settings are preconfigured to ensure a seamless initial operation experience.
+Gateways running add-on firmware use additional, add-on-specific configuration parameters alongside the configuration parameters listed below (see Addo-Ons).

 Customer specific configuration